Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ### Weekly Events

-The `Weekly Events` section gives the viewer information on what events to expect at the centre though the week.
+The `Weekly Events` section gives the viewer information on what events to expect at the centre throughout the week.

-The hope with this section is that it would encorage the viewer to join in with some of the events.
+The hope with this section is that it would encourage the viewer to join in with some of the events.

 The arrangement of the 'Weekly Events' section does not change with the viewport width.

-The text wraps with in it's container, which means that it always fits with in the viewport's width.
+The text wraps within its container, which means that it always fits within the viewport's width.

 Here is the section when the viewport's width is 768px: